The Sustainable Development Goals

 Instances of these interconnected methods can be seen in many places, and they often focus on environmentally sustainable methods of growth.
-In 2018, Peru’s environment ministry kicked off a project to combat the issue of giant garbage dumps and landfills that dominate the cityscape of Peru’s second-largest city, Arequipa.
-The strategy included setting up teams of volunteers who promote recycling through grassroots initiatives such as door-knocking in order to reduce the size of the landfills.
-These volunteers, mostly women from impoverished backgrounds, sort trash and recyclable material in the landfills and also sell crafts made from the recycled materials they collect.
-This program does not simply address the problem of expanding landfills; it does so in an environmentally friendly way, much more so than burning trash that releases greenhouse gases.
-One initiative can help progress toward a whole host of SDGs, including gender equality, work opportunities, responsible consumption and production, and a reduction in poverty.
+In 2018, Peru’s environment ministry kicked off a project to combat the issue of giant garbage dumps and landfills that dominate the cityscape of Peru’s second-most populous city, Arequipa.
+The strategy included setting up teams of volunteers who promoted recycling through grassroots initiatives such as door-knocking in order to reduce the size of the landfills.
+These volunteers, mostly women from impoverished backgrounds, sorted trash and recyclable material in the landfills and sold crafts made from the recycled materials they collected.
+This program did not simply address the problem of expanding landfills; it did so in an environmentally friendly way, much more so than burning trash that releases greenhouse gases.
+One initiative can encourage progress toward a whole host of SDGs, including gender equality, work opportunities, responsible consumption and production, and a reduction in poverty.

 The SDGs have a global focus.